-My main fields of expertise are Russian Romanticism and Realism, the history of emotions, and nineteenth- century intellectual and spiritual history.
-In terms of Sir Isaiah Berlin’s playful typology of authors as either hedgehogs or foxes, I view myself as a fox.
+My main fields of expertise are Russian Romanticism and Realism, the history of emotions, nineteenth- century intellectual and spiritual history, translation theory, and the cultural interpretation of mystifications and forgeries (“physallidology,” from “soap bubble” in Greek).
 As the list of my works shows I am interested in a range of different authors, periods, and approaches to the text.
 I also try out different scholarly forms, from the positivistic academic commentary to the scholarly essay and parody.
-However, my general approach to literature is by no means eclectic.
-My overarching principle is a focus on a literary text or a group of texts as the intersection and interplay of various cultural and historical forces – ideology, politics, psychology, law, etc.
+However, my overarching principle is a focus on a literary text or a group of texts as the intersection and interplay of various cultural and historical forces – ideology, politics, psychology, law, etc.

-My most recent book is the “emotional biography” of Vasily Zhukovsky (1783-1852)—the father of Russian Romanticism, who influenced several generations of Russian authors from Pushkin to Vladimir Solov'ev and Aleksandr Blok.
-My newest and most personal book, The Count of Sardinia: Dmitry Khvostov and Russian Culture (Moscow: New Literary Observer, 2016) investigates the phenomenon of anti-poetry in Russian literary tradition from the 18th through the 21st century and focuses on the extraordinary literary biography and cultural function of the king of Russian bad poets, Count Dmitry Ivanovich Khvostov (1757-1835).
+My most recent book focuses on liminal and provocative aspects of literary translation and discusses works of Russian, Serbian, French, and American writers from the eighteenth to the twentieth century.
+My previous book reconstructs the “emotional biography” of Vasily Zhukovsky (1783-1852)—the father of Russian Romanticism, who influenced several generations of Russian authors from Pushkin to Vladimir Solov'ev and Aleksandr Blok.
+My most personal book, The Count of Sardinia: Dmitry Khvostov and Russian Culture investigates the phenomenon of anti-poetry in Russian literary tradition from the eighteenth through the twenty first century and focuses on the extraordinary literary biography and cultural function of the king of Russian bad poets, Count Dmitry Ivanovich Khvostov (1757-1835).
 In this book, I argue that Khvostov’s phenomenon (the worst of all Russian writers, Russia’s anti-Pushkin) reveals the uniqueness of Russian poetry-centric culture.

-I am currently working on two book projects.
-The first one deals with a comprehensive study of political and literary activities of Ivan Narodny (Jaan Siboul), a Russian-Estonian expat writer, art critic, and con-man, who lived in America from 1906 until his death in 1953 and was labeled by FBI as “the worst fraud that ever came out of Russia.”
+I am currently working on a comprehensive study of political and literary activities of Ivan Narodny (Jaan Siboul), a Russian-Estonian expat writer, art critic, and con-man, who lived in America from 1906 until his death in 1953 and was labeled by FBI as “the worst fraud that ever came out of Russia.”
 I consider Narodny’s trans-cultural personality as a parodic embodiment of a universal Russianness in the eyes of the American public of the first half of the 20th century.
-The second project focuses on Russian monumental works and creative delusions of the long Age of Realism (1840-1890s) and its provisional title is Russian Culture as Heroic Action: 1840-1890s.
+In 2019 I received a Guggenheim Fellowship for this project.

 Prior to coming to Princeton, I taught a variety of classes at the University of Pennsylvania, including honor students’ courses on Dostoevsky, Tolstoy, Russian thinkers, and criminals and justice in literature.
 I also taught undergraduate courses on Russia and the West, madness in Russian cultural history, as well as graduate seminars on Russian realism in European context, western mysticism and Russian culture, Russian realism, and Russian emotional history.
 I regard my UPenn School of Arts and Sciences Ira Abrams Award for Distinguished Teaching (2010) as the most precious prize in my academic career.